 - Multiple objects, determined at runtime, are candidates to handle a request

 - When you don’t want to specify handlers explicitly in your code

 - When you want to issue a request to one of several objects without specifying the receiver explicitly.

 This pattern is recommended when multiple objects can handle a request and the handler doesn’t have to be a specific object.
 Also, the handler is determined at runtime.
 Please note that a request not handled at all by any handler is a valid use case.

-- Handler : This can be an interface which will primarily recieve the request and dispatches the request to chain of handlers.
-It has reference of only first handler in the chain and does not know anything about rest of the handlers.
+- Handler : This can be an interface which will primarily receive the request and dispatches the request to a chain of handlers.
+It has reference to the only first handler in the chain and does not know anything about the rest of the handlers.

 - Concrete handlers : These are actual handlers of the request chained in some sequential order.

 - Client : Originator of request and this will access the handler to handle it.